Symmetrical Flow Matching: Unified Image Generation, Segmentation, and Classification with Score-Based Generative Models: Appendix/supplemental material

 \section{Appendix/supplemental material}

 The supplementary material is organized as follows: Appendix~\ref{sec:data_sup} covers the datasets used in this work.
-Appendix~\ref{sec:implementation_sup} describes the implementation details of the employed models and the compute resources required for training and evaluating the models.
-Appendix~\ref{sec:results_sup} contains additional qualitative results of sampling and segmentation.
+Appendix~\ref{sec:implementation_sup} describes the implementation details of the employed models and the computational resources required for training and evaluating the models.
+Appendix~\ref{sec:latency_sup} offers details on model image generation latency.
+Appendix~\ref {sec:metrics_sup} provides additional information about how the semantic image synthesis metrics are computed.
+Appendix~\ref{sec:dequant_sup} analyses the impact of the dequantization term $\beta$ in the image generation performance.
+Appendix~\ref{sec:impact_sup} evaluates the impact of inference steps on classification performance.
+Appendix~\ref{sec:results_sup} contains additional qualitative results of sampling.